MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/how-to-assign-app-role-managed-identity-cli.md

 [!INCLUDE [azure-cli-prepare-your-environment-no-header.md](~/../docs/reusable-content/azure-cli/azure-cli-prepare-your-environment-no-header.md)]

-1. Enable managed identity on an Azure resource, [such as an Azure VM](~/identity/managed-identities-azure-resources/how-to-configure-managed-identities.md).
+1. Enable managed identity on an Azure resource, [such as an Azure virtual machines](~/identity/managed-identities-azure-resources/how-to-configure-managed-identities.md).

 1. Find the object ID of the managed identity's service principal.